State Trust Lands Habitat Conservation Plan

 The OESF is a place for applied research and monitoring of innovative silviculture techniques, wildlife habitat development, and riparian restoration.
 Science-informed adaptive management relies primarily on research and monitoring to provide new, relevant information for increasing confidence in current management or developing new management options.

 Read more about research and monitoring in the OESF.

 DNR manages the OESF with the goal of integrating revenue production (primarily from timber harvest) and conservation across the landscape.
 The revenue from state trust lands supports public schools, universities, and other trusts’ beneficiaries including Clallam and Jefferson Counties.

 Policy direction for management of the OESF is provided by the 1997 State Trust Lands HCP and the 2006 Policy for Sustainable Forests.
 The policies in these documents are implemented through a series of planning processes, such as the sustainable harvest modeling, forest land planning and timber harvest scheduling.

-DNR currently is developing Forest Land Plan for the OESF for the next 100 years.
+DNR currently is developing Forest Land Plan for the OESF.
 The Revised Draft Environmental Impact Statement for the OESF Forest Land Plan was released in October, 2013.

 The sustainable harvest level for the OESF is set at 576 million board feet for the decade 2004-2014.
 This is estimated to generate gross revenue of $144 million for the trust beneficiaries, and to support management and investments in the lands to keep them healthy and productive into the future.
 Management of trust lands also supports local economies by supplying forest-related jobs such as logging, wood processing, recreation, etc.